 The Commercial and Business Law Committee (CBLC) was established in 1989.
 Since its inception the CBLC has played an important role in law reform, reviewing discussion documents and bills that propose significant changes in all areas of commercial and consumer law.

 Rebecca Sellers, the committee convenor, has more than 20 years’ experience acting for financial services companies both as a regulatory expert and litigator.
 She is admitted in England and Wales (currently non-practising), New South Wales and New Zealand.
 Rebecca is a contributing editor of Colinvaux’s Law of Insurance in New Zealand.

-The members of CBLC are experienced practitioners:
+The current members of the committee are experienced practitioners: